SAP-samples/partner-reference-application/Tutorials/32-Test-Trace-Debug-ERP.md

     - Change the default behavior of services, in case they do not need to be tested in *hybrid*-mode (Example: SAP Audit Log service):

-        Per default, the SAP Audit Log service is configured to be of kind *"audit-log-to-restv2"* in a *hybrid* setup (See [CAP Audit Logging Guide](https://cap.cloud.sap/docs/guides/data-privacy/audit-logging#setup)).
+        Per default, the SAP Audit Log service is configured to be of kind *"audit-log-to-restv2"* in a *hybrid* setup (see [CAP Audit Logging Guide](https://cap.cloud.sap/docs/guides/data-privacy/audit-logging#setup)).
 To overwrite this configuration, you can set the following attribute in your cds configuration:

         ```json
         "requires": {